jaspershen/shen/content/zh/home/about.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear in.

-title = "关于"
+title = "关于我"
-subtitle = "Do your best, and let the God do the rest."
+subtitle = "尽人事,听天命."

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.